To keep DiamondLobby free to read, this post may contain affiliate links. Learn more

 If the honeycomb-like holes are too annoying for you to ignore, you may consider the wireless version of the mouse that has no holes in it, but you’ll have to use removable batteries for that option.

-Summarily, I think this is a good product and that’s worth its price, though there are undoubtedly better mice on the market.
+I think this is a good product and that’s worth its price, though there are undoubtedly better mice on the market.

 The TUF Gaming M4 Air is an underrated mouse, offering good performance at a good price.
 Better products exist but there is value here.